gabe-lade/swank-program-newsletter/20251003-newsletter-repo/README.md

 Real Value (2024$) = Nominal Value × (CPI_2024 / CPI_year)
 ```

+### Acreage vs. Value Analysis
+By comparing production value trends with acreage trends, the analysis can reveal:
+- Whether production value changes are driven by price fluctuations (value changes without acreage changes)
+- Whether they're driven by changes in planted area (both value and acreage move together)
+- Whether productivity improvements are occurring (value increases faster than acreage)

+Note: Maple syrup is excluded from acreage analysis as production is measured by taps in trees rather than harvested acreage.

 ### Geographic Data
 County-level production data comes from the 2022 Census of Agriculture.
 Counties with suppressed data (due to privacy rules) or no production appear in grey on the maps.